-Existing for nine years now, more than 70 players were part of the team.
+Existing for seven years now, more than 50 players were part of the team.
 Nowadays it consists of 22 players, some of them taking part since the first day.
-We have played more than 50 matches and we took part in more than 30 tournaments in Germany, Austria, Czech Republic, England and Italy.
-We organized eight of these tournaments ourselves.
+We have played more than 50 matches and we took part in 20 tournaments in Germany, Austria, Czech Republic and Italy.
+We organized seven of these tournaments.

-Now having a master degree in psychology, I still have to say that beside the professional knowledge I have learned one the most important things during my civilian service.
-I have got an impression of what mental health problems mean for the concerned person and I have experienced that rehabilitation means reintegration into the working process and independent living.
+By now I have finished my studies and I can say that - beside the professional knowledge - I have learned the most important things during my civilian service and that this has probably been the reason why we have played soccer during all the years and why we will convert this basis into a pilot project for a new kind of day-structuring facilities.
+I have seen what a mental illness means for the concerned person and I have experienced that rehabilitation means reintegration into the working process and independent living.

 Being idealistic and almost free from theoretical knowledge I then thought - and still think - that this can't be enough.
 None of us lives only to have a job and a home.
 For most of us, this is only the basis on which we build up what we call our life.
 Although the existentialistic and the humanistic psychology aren't very much up to date today, most people will still agree with Abraham Maslow, who assumed, that there were lots of needs - in addition to basic physical needs and material security with a higher value for the human being.
 Why shouldn't this also apply to mental health service users?
 Unfortunately rehabilitation normally means only reintegration into work and living.
 But it doesn't really matter, if the person leads a satisfying life beyond work.
-Perhaps we leave mental health service users alone exactly where real rehabilitation starts and where a relapse can be prevented.
+Perhaps we leave mentally ill people exactly there alone, where real rehabilitation starts and where a relapse can be prevented.
 We are convinced that health and illness are at least partly connected with a decision deep inside the consciousness of the concerned person.
 A mental health service user should want to be healthy and to accept all the responsibility for his own life coming up then.
-We believe that it is our task to lead mental health service users towards this decision and supply arguments for health.
+We believe that it is our task to lead mentally ill persons towards this decision and supply arguments for health.
 This means, that we should also put an only medical view of health out of our minds, which generally describes health as the lack of pathological symptoms.
 But we are sure, that there is a difference between being not ill and being healthy.

-Experience has shown that doing sport together is very important for the social life of the players.
+Experience has shown, that doing sport together is very important for the social life of the players.
 They made new friends and many of them found a way out of isolation.
-Although the soccer team is by definition free from therapy but provides an excellent platform to reach therapeutic aims and to practice needed skills for every part of life.
+Although the soccer team is by definition free from therapy but provides an excellent platform to reach therapeutic aims and to practice skills.
 On the one hand sport offers the possibility to practice physical and cognitive skills, for example making out a situation and reacting adequately.
 Athletic improvement surely is connected with other developments, like general well-being or emotional balance.
 Sport provides a great chance to experience individual success and improvement.